 The EPC methodology therefore assumes that, in the case where no other source of Secondary Heating was declared in the property, in order to fulfil the shortfall in heating required to maintain the internal temperature due to the un-heated habitable rooms to that required by the model, that portable electric heaters will be used by the occupants.

-A similar degradation of EPC rating can also occur if you do indeed have one of more fixed peak rate electric heaters of some sort in the property, and a main heating system that operates on a cheaper fuel (including Heat Pumps).
+A similar degradation of EPC rating can also occur if you do indeed have one of more fixed peak rate electric heaters in the property, and a main heating system that operates on a cheaper fuel such as gas (or that uses electricity efficiently such as a Heat Pump).

-See our Heating Systems page for more details and instructions to make sure your EPC rating is not affected like this.
+See our Heating Systems page for more details.
 See also our Conservatories page if you have a conservatory, because that can be considered an un-heated habitable room in particular situations.

 One useful approach is to compare the Features Table of your EPC against that of your neighbours properties.